Get UPdate

 • Lean Project Management: This methodology is all about avoiding waste, both time and resources.
 The principles of this methodology were extracted from Japanese manufacturing practices.
 The main idea behind them is to create more value for customers with fewer resources.

 • Scrum Project Management: Scrum is the abstract of agile.
-It's fast, very small in scope, and able to turn on a quarter.
+It is fast, very small in scope, and able to turn on a quarter.
 Scrum is all about a rush to accomplish projects in small pieces, often based on a one-month timeline.
 Scrum is great for smaller teams that are looking to repeat quickly.

 • Kanban Project Management: Kanban is another variant of agile project management.
 Unlike Scrum, which is focused on time-based pieces, Kanban is all about organization.
 To accomplish this, Kanban looks primarily at the number of tasks that go into any process and how they can be smooth, reduced, and effective.
-This is an especially great model for those with a factory-like output that doesn't vary.
+This is an especially great model for those with a factory-like output that does not vary.

 • PRINCE2 Project Management: The PRINCE2 method is often used by private sectors in the government, and is focused on efficiency and minimizing risks and errors.
 This detail-focused method is all about aiming projects up into product-based steps that can be handled one at a time, ensuring no mistake anywhere in the process.